This job is sometimes referred to by alternative titles

 What's the job really like?

-When Angela started work as a plastics machine operator, she was surprised at the range of products being produced.
+When Angela Maclean started work as a plastics machine operator, she was surprised at the range of products being made.
 "I didn't really know what to expect.
 I hadn't heard much about the plastics industry at school and I wondered what else could be made apart from things like plastic bottles.
 But there are loads of things produced and there's a lot going on."

 Checking for quality